t-ambur/pkmCNN/readme.txt

 To start an existing game (after you configure the options), Run: python pkmblue.py continue

 Enjoy watching the AI run into walls and faint frequently.

------- training required software ------
->>>> These are in addition to the software to run
->> python modules:
-numpy
-pickle (if not installed already in another package) tensorflow (and/or tensorflow GPU)
-Keras (if not bundled with tensorflow) opencv-python